sbconlon/over-the-hedge/README.md

    * _Bettor_ - the better must devise an optimal strategy such that they maximize their expected utility against a best response bookmaker, i.e. a Nash equilibrium.

 ### 1.3.
 Why baseball?
 Baseball is an ideal application for computational game solving for four reasons.
 First, baseball has an advanced sabermetrics community that supplies many useful stats.
 Second, baseball is a descritized game.
 In general, each game state can be thought of as a batter-pitcher matchup.
 The batter eventually produces an outcome that transitions the current game state to the next, with a new batter-pitcher matchup.
-Thrird, baseball is slow.
+Third, baseball is slow.
 Each batter-pitcher mathcup takes on the order of a minute, providing ample time for an optimal wager strategy to be computed.
 Fourth, I love baseball and enjoy watching it.

 ## 2. Dataset
 ### 2.1.
 Problem and description